 On June 6 2020, sisters Nicole Smallman and Bibaa Henry were found stabbed to death in Fryent Country Park, Wembley.
 Just hours before, they were pictured celebrating Bibaa's 46th birthday with friends.
 While news of their murder was tragic enough, it was later reported that two police officers had taken "non-official and inappropriate photographs'' at the crime scene.
 The officers then sent these images on to other people.
+They could now face prosecution for their actions.
 Nicole and Bibaa's family has said that their case wasn’t taken seriously from the start and racial stereotyping played a part in the mishandling of it.
 A petition has since been created calling for formal criminal charges against the two police officers under the Criminal Justice and Courts Act 2015.

-Early signs suggest that the investigation into Nicole and Bibaa’s deaths was woefully mishandled by the police officers involved, not only in terms of the alleged misconduct at the crime scene, but the inertia the family experienced when they first reported the women missing.
+Early signs suggest that the investigation into Nicole and Bibaa’s deaths was woefully mishandled by the police officers involved, not only in terms of the alleged misconduct at the crime scene, but the lack of action taken when the family first reported the women missing.
 The alleged bungling of this case appears to be a direct result of systematic racism that still persists in the UK's police force today.

 Here’s a timeline of what’s happened with Bibaa and Nicole’s case, plus what you can do to help in the fight for justice for them.

 What Happened To Nicole Smallman and Bibaa Henry?

 On June 5 at around 7 p.m., 27-year-old photographer Nicole attended a birthday gathering for her half-sister Bibaa, a social worker, in Fryent Country Park, North London.
 They were with friends, celebrating and images have since been released by the police of the sisters dancing with fairy lights in their hands.
 It’s been reported that they stayed out later than everyone else, their last contact with family and friends happening at 1.05 a.m.